 Master of Arts (M.A.) in English

-The M.A. in English is designed for students seeking continuing education, a foundation for doctoral work (Ph.D., Ed.D., J.D.), and/or a credential qualifying them to teach literature and composition courses at junior and community colleges.
+The Master of Arts in English is designed for students seeking continuing education, a foundation for doctoral work (PhD, EdD, JD) and/or a credential qualifying them to teach literature and composition courses at junior and community colleges.
 Full-time students complete the degree in two years.
 All graduate classes are offered in the late afternoon or evening.

 The culmination of each M.A. student's degree program is a thesis project in literature or rhetoric.
 For further information on degree prerequisites, admission requirements, and a list of courses, view the Graduate Course Catalog.